cypress-io/cypress-example-recipes/examples/server-communication__server-timing/cypress/README.md

 ## Cypress configuration

-You can configure project options in the [cypress.config.js](../cypress.config.js) file, see [Cypress configuration doc](https://on.cypress.io/configuration).
+You can configure project options in [cypress.config.js](../cypress.config.js), see [Cypress configuration doc](https://on.cypress.io/configuration).

 ## More information